 Enrolled Participants, UNITE

-The question “How likely would you be to take PrEP if it were available for free?” was administered as part of UNITE, a nation-wide study of over 10,000 HIV-negative MSM.
+The question “How likely would you be to take PrEP if it were available for free?” was administered as part of UNITE, a nation-wide study of over 10,000 HIV-negative men who have sex with men (MSM).
 Data were collected in online surveys from September 2017 – September 2019.
 Baseline surveys took 45 minutes on average to complete and collected data on demographic and psychological factors known to be significantly associated with risk of seroconversion.
 Participants reported whether they had a current PrEP prescription.
 While 69% of participants indicated they would definitely take PrEP, just 7.4% were currently prescribed PrEP.
 Only 9.1% of respondents indicated that they once had a prescription but no longer have one.
 Additionally, 83.7% said they would probably or definitely take PrEP if offered for free but only 7.4% were currently prescribed.
 This contrast is worthy of further examination.

 Of this sample, 22.0% said they had no medical insurance, 15.3% indicated they had a public insurance plan and 62.7% reported private insurance.
 The sample indicated average levels of PrEP stigma overall with a mean of 2.9, calculated as responses valued from 1 (“Strongly disagree”) to 5 (“Strongly agree”) elicited by statements such as “I think people should take PrEP”, “people who are on PrEP sleep around” and “people who are on PrEP are making a smart decision to protect their health.”
 Additionally, 35% of those that indicated interest in PrEP reported that they “did not have a way to pay for it”.
 Statistically significant differences in mean level of stigma existed among demographic groups.
 Data collected as part of this study provides specific parameters to program levels of PrEP uptake in the agent-based model.